What is FU Money and How Do I Get Some?

 Who Needs FU Money?

 Everyone needs FU money.
-Employers have so much power over us because we need our jobs to survive.
+Employers have power over us because we need our jobs to survive.
 We need to pay the rent and put food on the table.

 Even people who love their jobs and can’t imagine doing anything else need FU money.
 You never know when a beloved boss will be replaced with a horrible one or whether your workload and mission will change.